Download and print as a PDF (191kB pdf)

 - They have behaviour or concentration problems at school.

-- They don’t do as well as they should at school.
+- They do not do as well as they should at school.

 - They complain about blurred or double vision, or they have unexplained headaches.

-Because children tend to spend a lot of time outside, it’s important to protect your child’s eyes in the sun.
+Because children tend to spend a lot of time outside, It is important to protect your child’s eyes in the sun.
 Make sure your child’s sunglasses have 100% UV protection and carry the British Standard (BS EN 1836:2005) or CE mark.

 You can also protect your child’s eyes by making sure they wear a hat with a brim or a sun visor in bright sunlight.

-However, scientific studies have shown that children who spend time outdoors are less likely to be short-sighted, and some eye problems are linked to unhealthy lifestyles, so don’t stop your child exercising outdoors.
+Scientific studies have shown that children who spend time outdoors are less likely to be short-sighted, and some eye problems are linked to unhealthy lifestyles, so do not stop your child exercising outdoors.
 Just make sure their eyes are properly protected.

 If your child needs glasses, the NHS will give you a voucher, which may cover the full cost of glasses, or you can put it towards the cost if you want more expensive glasses.
 You can take the voucher to any dispensing optician (person who sells prescription glasses).